-Once Summer is in full swing, you’d be hard pressed to find us in a full pair of pants unless a formal event requires us to cover up our sun-kissed stems.
-The extreme heat and immense humidity we experience on the East Coast in these months means shorts whenever possible, as breathable as possible.
+Once warm weather arrives, you’d be hard pressed to find us in a full pair of pants unless a formal event requires us to cover up our sun-kissed stems.
+The extreme heat and immense humidity we experience on the East Coast in these months means we wear shorts whenever possible, and our go-to style is the classic hiking shorts.

 The following twelve are the top picks from the Field Mag edit team, gathered from outdoor brands both known and niche, guaranteed to cover a range of activities across subway platforms, backyard BBQs, and backcountry trails.

 Leave it to some random Australian surf lifestyle brand to make some of the better looking (and most affordable) do-anything go-anywhere shorts out.
-These lightweight stretch nylon shorts are quick drying, feature an integrated belt, chamois lined waistband for comfort when going sans-drawers, an interior zippered stash pocket, and Goldilocks length 6" inseam.
+These lightweight nylon shorts have a bit of spandex for stretch and are quick drying, feature an integrated belt, chamois lined waistband for comfort when going sans-drawers, an interior zippered stash pocket, and a Goldilocks length 6" inseam.

 Price: $65 SHOP NOW